Meeting Prep

 How it works

 - 1 Ask for a briefing.
-Your AI checks your calendar, searches past meetings, related notes, and open action items.
+Your AI checks your calendar, searches past meetings and related notes, and comes back with talking points.

-- 3 Dump what happened.
+- 2 Dump what happened.
 After the meeting, tell your AI the outcome.
-It saves decisions and action items, linked to the briefing and past meetings.
+One sentence or a voice dump — it extracts the signal.

 Setup